mcdemarco/the-new-kitchen-cookbook/poultry/ipChicken.md

 3. Pat chicken dry.
 4. Stuff cavity with onion, citrus, and herbs.
 Add anything that didn't fit to the pot.
 5. Rub chicken with spices.
 6. Place chicken on trivet.
 Close vent and lid.
-Select Poultry.
+Select Poultry or high pressure.
 Set timer for 6 minutes per pound of chicken.
 7. Vent steam after 15 minutes.

 ## Variants

-My original spice blend was 1/2 tsp. smoked paprika, 1/4 tsp. dried thyme, 1/4 tsp. onion powder, 1/4 tsp. garlic powder, 1/4 tsp. safflower (optional), 1/4 tsp. black pepper, and 1/4 tsp. salt, but this was too mild for Peter and/or the Instant Pot approach, so I've upped it to something more like the spicy voriant of my [oven-roasted recipe](../poultry/roasted.md).
+My original spice blend was 1/2 tsp. smoked paprika, 1/4 tsp. dried thyme, 1/4 tsp. onion powder, 1/4 tsp. garlic powder, 1/4 tsp. safflower (optional), 1/4 tsp. black pepper, and 1/4 tsp. salt, but this was too mild for Peter and/or the Instant Pot approach, so I've upped it to something more like the spicy variant of my [oven-roasted recipe](../poultry/roasted.md).

 You can replace either set of spices with 2 tsp. or more of your favorite spice blend.
 Add salt if the blend doesn't include it.

+Cook from frozen the same way for about 10 minutes per pound.
+Omit stuffing the cavity if that's too difficult.